ALinuxPerson/textsynth/README.md

 # Preparation

+You must have an API key in order to use this library.

 In order to get an API key, you must create an account at [TextSynth].

 After signing up and verifying your email address, you will be given an API key.